 - As the KONTAKT Output mixer contains one stereo channel (st. 1) by default, it is necessary to add more KONTAKT output channels for their use with STUDIO DRUMMER.
 Click the + button to add more channels to the KONTAKT mixer.
 STUDIO DRUMMER consists of 11 stereo channels (Kick, Snare, etc.) so it is necessary to create at least 11 stereo channels ranging from st. 1 to st. 11 in the KONTAKT Output mixer.
 For information regarding how to create mono, stereo, or multi-channels in the KONTAKT mixer, please refer to this article.

 - At the bottom of each channel, a button represents the current KONTAKT output channel assignments.
 Click on it to open the KONTAKT channel configuration window and configure the signal path destination for each channel.
-For specific information on how to connect the KONTAKT physical out channels to AUX channels in your host sequencer, please refer to this article (example: Logic Pro).
+For specific information on how to connect the KONTAKT physical out channels to AUX channels in your DAW, please refer to this article (example: Logic Pro).